-In his debate with Dr. Craig Evans, Rabbi Tovia Singer argued that Jesus Christ cannot be the Messiah foretold by the Hebrew Scriptures because Christianity believes Jesus is God, but according to the Hebrew Scriptures (1) there is only one God and (2) the Messiah is only human.
+In his debate with Dr. Craig Evans, Rabbi Tovia Singer argued that Jesus Christ could not be the Messiah foretold by the Hebrew Scriptures because Christianity believes Jesus is God, but according to the Hebrew Scriptures, (1) there is only one God, and (2) the Messiah is only human.

-If you haven't watched the 2014 debate between Dr. Craig Evans and Rabbi Tovia Singer on YouTube, you should: it is a fascinating debate with compelling arguments by both speakers.
-On one side, Dr. Craig Evans approaches the topic from an archeological and historical perspective; on the other side, Rabbi Tovia Singer approaches the topic from a personal, practical, and theological perspective.
+If you have not watched the 2014 debate between Dr. Craig Evans and Rabbi Tovia Singer on YouTube, you should: it is a fascinating debate with compelling arguments by both speakers.
+On one side, Dr. Craig Evans approaches the topic from an archaeological and historical perspective; on the other side, Rabbi Tovia Singer approaches the topic from a personal, practical, and theological perspective.

-After watching the debate and giving it thought, I have decided to explore the reasons why I believe Jesus Christ is the Messiah foretold by the Hebrew Scriptures.
-On this post, however, I will simply write about how the God of the Tanach is one complex being and how the Messiah of the Tanach is a Divine Messiah.
+After watching the debate and giving it thought, I have decided to explore why I believe Jesus Christ is the Messiah foretold by the Hebrew Scriptures.
+In this post, however, I will simply write about how the God of the Tanach is one complex being and how the Messiah of the Tanach is a Divine Messiah.

 It is clear that Rabbi Singer believes Christians worship more than one god.
 Nevertheless, consistent with Judaism, we Christians believe in only one God.
-We believe in the God of Abraham, Isaac, and Jacob; we believe in the God of Moses; we believe in the God of David; we believe in the God of Elijah and Elisha; we believe in the God of Israel; we believe in the God of the Tanach; and we affirm that He is the only true God.
+We believe in the God of Abraham, Isaac, and Jacob; we believe in the God of Moses; we believe in the God of David; we believe in the God of Elijah and Elisha; and we believe in the God of Israel.
+Thus, we believe in the God of the Tanach, and we affirm that He is the only true God.

 What we understand about the nature of this one God, however, is that He is one being composed of three persons who are intrinsically part of each other.
-Just as we would not worship only God's head, but also his hands and his feet; just as we would not worship only God's justice, but also his mercy and his grace; we do not worship only the Father, but also His Holy Spirit and His Word (Psalm 33:6; Isaiah 55:11).
+Just as we would not worship only God's head, but also his hands and his feet; just as we would not worship only God's justice, but also his mercy and his grace; we do not worship only the Father, but also His Spirit and His Son, who we believe are parts of God Himself

 Did Rabbi Singer Prove the Messiah Cannot Be Divine?